Quiet in Heaven/Song of Liberty

-"Quiet in Heaven"/"Song of Liberty" is a 1983 double A-side single by California-based post-punk group Faith.
+"Quiet in Heaven"/"Song of Liberty" is a 1983 double A-side single by the American post-punk band Faith.
 No Man.
 Recorded at producer Matt Wallace's home studio, the single was the band's only release before the majority of its members left to form Faith No More the following year; keyboard player Wade Worthington had already been replaced between the single's recording and its release.

 Both songs were written by singer and guitarist Mike Morris, who is also credited with the single's artwork—including a picture of Adolf Hitler wearing a tutu on the record's A-side.
 The music has been favorably reviewed since its release, with the group being compared to Joy Division, Public Image Ltd and Killing Joke.

 Production

 Faith.
 No Man had begun life in 1981 under the name Sharp Young Men, comprising the lineup of singer and guitarist Mike Morris, bass player Billy Gould, drummer Mike Bordin and keyboard player Wade Worthington.
 Morris and Worthington had played together in a previous band named The Spectators, opening for shows by XTC and Dead Kennedys, and recruited the other members after advertising for their new band in a Berkeley, California record store.
 Morris acted as the group's primary songwriter, and penned several original songs for their early performances; "Quiet in Heaven", "Decay", "Life Is Tough for Me", "Under the Gun", and "Song of Liberty"—the latter two of which he has since described as "hitting [his] mark" as a writer.

-Still operating under the Sharp Young Men name, the group recorded three songs in Matt Wallace's Dangerous Rhythm studio, located in the garage of his parents' home in Moraga, California.
+Still operating under the Sharp Young Men name, the group recorded three songs in Matt Wallace's Dangerous Rhythm Studios, located in the garage of his parents' home in Moraga, California.
 Between the time of the recording session and the release of the single, Worthington quit the band and was replaced on keyboards by Gould's childhood friend Roddy Bottum; the group's name was also changed to Faith.
 No Man around this time.
 After touring California throughout early 1983, Bottum, Gould and Bordin quit the band shortly after and formed Faith No More without any constant guitarists or vocalists until they eventually settled on Chuck Mosley and Jim Martin.

 The single has been long out of print, making it very difficult to find.
 The artwork, which was credited to Morris, features amongst other things an edited picture of Adolf Hitler wearing a tutu on the A-side of the disc.